huggingface/dataset-viewer/services/admin/README.md

 The scripts:

 - `cancel-jobs-splits`: cancel all the started jobs for /splits (stop the workers before!)
-- `cancel-jobs-rows`: cancel all the started jobs for /rows (stop the workers before!)
-- `cancel-jobs-splits-next`: cancel all the started jobs for /splits-next (stop the workers before!)
 - `cancel-jobs-first-rows`: cancel all the started jobs for /first-rows (stop the workers before!)
-- `refresh-cache`: add a /splits-next job for every HF dataset
+- `refresh-cache`: add a /splits job for every HF dataset
-- `refresh-cache-canonical`: add a /splits-next job for every HF canonical dataset
+- `refresh-cache-canonical`: add a /splits job for every HF canonical dataset
-- `refresh-cache-errors`: add a /splits-next job for every erroneous HF dataset
+- `refresh-cache-errors`: add a /splits job for every erroneous HF dataset
-- `warm-cache`: create /splits-next and /first-rows jobs for all the missing datasets and/or splits

 ## Run the API